sheldonhull/sheldonhull.hugo/content/recruiters.md

 - Not a consultancy company or managed service provider.
 - Start-up is ok, as long as post series a/b since I need a bit of stability.
 - Remote First Organization.
-    - I'm not willing to relocate.
+  - I'm not willing to relocate _at the current time_.
   - I'll consider Remote-Friendly, if the organization has a solid remote work culture with deliberate efforts to treat remote and local workers equally.
 (Culture that values writing, async work, and healthy remote communication patterns).
-    - Plus if "digital nomad" policy in place to support working temporarily on work visa in a foreign locale with proper notice.[^digitalnomad]
+  - Plus if "digital nomad" policy in place to support working temporarily on work visa in a foreign locale with proper notice.
 - Technology focused company with a strong-engineering culture.
   - No gambling or mobile gaming companies.
   - No medical/healthcare focused[^med].
   - No banking.[^banking]
 - No Leetcode style interviews.
   - I'm working full-time and while I am working on this prep, I'm not going to reverse a Binary Tree or such right now.
     My background was non-typical so LC/Hackerrank puzzles are not a good indication of my abilities currently.[^leetcode]

 [^tiers]: [Trimodal Tiers - This is EU specific, but it applies to US-based companies as well](https://blog.pragmaticengineer.com/software-engineering-salaries-in-the-netherlands-and-europe/)
 [^languagesdontmatter]: An engineer with a generalist focus can learn any language and should be able to bring on new hard-skills quickly.
 However, at the same time nothing replaces time with an ecosystem to build idiomatic and well-written code.
 As a result, my efforts for more backend effort have been heavily focused on using Go and I'd like to continue that path.
 [^med]: The rate of change and "redtape" is necessarily very slow in the medical field, making it more difficult to adopt modernized CI/CD (not impossible, but difficult).
 Looking for a company with more capability to move quickly.
 If the medical company is more technology focused and moving with agility I'd consider that a possible exception.
 [^banking]: I've done financial/mortgage and that's fine, but right now I'm more focused on technology oriented companies, though I'm willing to consider a financial services company if technology is a core value they offer (like Simple Bank did).
-[^digitalnomad]: I'm US based, but plan on doing a little traveling for some stays in EU in a few years.
-Knowing that the company as an international presence or is setup to handle someone relocating for 6 months would be great.
 [^leetcode]: My Go experience is heavily biased towards SRE/DevOps work, Pulumi Kubernetes SDK, and such so.
 I have [algorithms-with-go](https://github.com/sheldonhull/algorithmswithgo.com) and have done a steady progression of learning on my blog.
-I'm not open to Leetcode until I feel I've had sufficient time to prep, so until this page is updated, I'm not interested in doing puzzles.
+I'm not open to Leetcode until I feel I've had sufficient time to prep, so until this page is updated, I'm not going to excel at data structure/algo based interviews.

 ## What I'm Looking For In A Company

 I assess companies based on the [Pragmatic Engineer Checklist](https://blog.pragmaticengineer.com/the-developer-culture-test/)

 - Pays at Tier 2-3[^tiers]: Globally competitive rates[^competitive]
   - Equity is a significant form of the compensation (when public) with a reasonable vesting schedule.
   - Locale adjustment is a negative, but if the compensation is still at a "Tier 3" company, I'll still consider it.
 - Engineering organizations that expect a high level of autonomy.[^ticketfocused]
   - I'm not great a being a "ticket cruncher", and prefer being able to contribute to the backlog and not just do a checklist.
 - High talent bar & desire for collaboration.[^collaboration]
   - Plus for companies that value demonstrated ability to obtain new hard-skills over expecting in-depth knowledge matching all requirements on day 1.
-- High value placed on continual learning and improvement. (*HUGE* deal to me.
+- High value placed on continual learning and improvement. (_HUGE_ deal to me.
 I believe similar to Doordash's 1% better everyday philosophy)
 - High value on work-life balance.
 - Value placed on contributions back to open source and writing (as I regularly blog and engage open source projects).